Vicriss/EmailBox/README.md

 # EmailBox
-a Email client for curriculum design
+An Email client for curriculum design